cerb/cerb.github.io/privacy.md

 Although most changes are likely to be minor, we may modify this Privacy Policy from time to time at our sole discretion.
 You are encouraged to frequently check this page for any changes to the Privacy Policy.
 Your continued use of this site after any change in this Privacy Policy will constitute your acceptance of such change.

 ### Changelog

+* **16-August-2024**: Updated the URL for the Data Privacy Framework for DPF certification renewal.

 * **02-October-2023**: Updated the URL for JAMS dispute resolution.